 My name is Ray Sizemore.
 I’m the founder of The HAVEN Place and a Licensed Clinical Social Worker (LCSW).
 I enjoy and focus on couples and families with an emphasis on trauma and have extensive training and experience in a wide range of areas.
 And I’m a retired U.S. Air Force (E-8) veteran.

-I first became interested in couples’ and family therapy when I was in the Air Force.
+I first became interested in couples’ and family therapy when I was in the US Air Force.
 I’d been serving for over 20 years, was trying to decide what I wanted to do for my next career, and had the opportunity to meet and work with a social worker.
-At the time, I was working with individuals in the military, but as any military family knows, that also means I was indirectly working with couples and their children.
+At the time, I was supervising individuals in the military, but as any military member knows, that also means I was indirectly working with couples and their children.
 I found what the social worker did quite interesting and could see how that type work could benefit the people under my supervision and their families.

 I’ve been working as a couples’ and family therapist for the last eight years.
 What my clients have gone through has impacted their whole family and underscores the importance of working with the couple, with the family, to truly help them recover.